-Daenerys was basically raped the first few weeks or months of her marriage to a beast of a man whom she feared.
-However after awhile she embraces everything about his culture and comes to love and care for him and his people.
-Even when he threatens to murder, rape and pillage from the people who tried to assassinate her, she seems aroused.
-That's textbook Stockholm Syndrome.
-It doesn't take completely though-she's repelled after seeing the actual murder, rape and pillaging of the peaceful Lhazareen.
+The early part of Daenerys' marriage consist mostly of rape by a beast of a man whom she fears, but after a while she embraces his culture and comes to love him and his people.
+By the time he threatens to Rape, Pillage, and Burn the realm of those who tried to assassinate her, she seems aroused by the idea.
+It doesn't take entirely though, since she's repulsed by seeing the actual rape, pillage, and burn.

 Ramsay Snow has perfected the art of instilling this into his captives.

-Stock Scream: A faint but audible Wilhelm can be heard as soldiers of the Lannister army are patrolling the battlefield finishing off downed enemies in the final episode of Season 1.
+Stock Scream: A faint Wilhelm can be heard as the Lannisters are finishing off downed enemies after the Battle of the Green Fork in "Baelor".